Suedo/purge/README.md

 ## **Key Features**

 - **Dry-Run Capability**: Previews the impact of purging (e.g., number of rows to delete).
-- **Distributed Locking**: Ensures no concurrent execution on the same table.
+- **Distributed Locking**: If Purge is running in HA, Ensures no concurrent purge execution on the same table.
 - **Custom Purge Options**: Dynamic purging stratgies at runtime.
 - **Custom Archival Options**: Dynamic archival stratgies at runtime.
 - **Custom Notification Integration**: Dynamic notification stratgies at runtime.